multisynq/m4u-tutorials/docs/projects/Guardians.md

 ![](images/image11.png)

 ## Avatars
 Avatars need to respond instantly to user controls and obstacle collisions.
-To achieve this, each user's avatar calculates its motion exclusively in that user's Unity view, and uses Croquet to inform other users of how the avatar has already moved.
+To achieve this, each user's avatar calculates its motion exclusively in that user's Unity view, and uses Multisynq to inform other users of how the avatar has already moved.
 Those users will see the movements with a slight delay due to reflector latency, but the delay has no effect on gameplay.
 This is in contrast to the firing of a missile, on which all users must see exactly the same effects: this is achieved by making every missile launch be a replicated event sent to the synchronized model.
 When any user clicks, or hits the spacebar, all users see the same newly generated missile set off on its assigned path.

 ![](images/image4.png)